OpenFn/lightning/DEPLOYMENT.md

 - `PRIMARY_ENCRYPTION_KEY` - a base64 encoded 32 character long string.
 See
   [Encryption](#encryption).
 - `ADAPTORS_PATH` - where you store your locally installed adaptors
-- `LIGHTNING_LISTEN_ADDRESS`" - the address the web server should bind to, defaults to `127.0.0.1` to block access from other machines.
+- `LISTEN_ADDRESS`" - the address the web server should bind to, defaults to `127.0.0.1` to block access from other machines.
 - `LOG_LEVEL` - how noisy you want the logs to be (e.g. `debug`, `info`)
 - `MIX_ENV` - your mix env, likely `prod` for deployment